devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-Observability/step4/step4.md

             WSO2 Integration Node Metrics    12887
             WSO2 Proxy Service Metrics       12889
             ```

         - Go to the Grafana UI

-        - Go to 'Dashboards' > 'Manage' from the left side menu
+        - Open 'Dashboards' > 'Manage' page from the left side menu

         - Click 'Import' button and enter the dashboard ID in the 'Import via grafana.com' text box.
 Then click 'Load'.
-Repeast the same process for all the dashbaords.
+Repeat the same process for all the dashbaords.

-    -

 Continue to the next section.